eernstg/typer/README.md

 In this example, we use the `Typer` to create a set from a given list, preserving the actual type argument.

-The example uses two mock classes `MyList` and `MySet`, but this is only because we can't easily add the necessary `Typer` getters to the real `List` and `Set` class.
-Nevertheless, if such getters were added then these techniques could be just on real `List` and `Set` objects just like they are used here.
+The example uses mock classes `MyIterable`, `MyList`, and `MySet`, but this is only because we can't easily add the necessary `Typer` getters to the real `List` and `Set` classes.
+Nevertheless, if such getters were added then these techniques could be just on real `List` and `Set` objects, just like they are used here.

 This is true for any class, of course: If you want to enable this kind of existential opening for one of the classes you maintain then you just need